nikosarcevic/HEP-ASTRO-COSMO/README.md

 ### pNbody

 pNbody is a parallelized python module toolbox designed to manipulate and display interactively very large N-body systems.
 Its oriented object approach allows the user to perform complicate manipulation with only very few commands.
-Some additional packages like [glups](https://gitlab.com/revaz/glups) (Python/OpenGL GUI designed to display Nbody models), [Gtools](https://gitlab.com/revaz/Gtools) (a suite of tools and scripts designed to reduce n-body systems representing galaxies) and [Mtools](https://gitlab.com/revaz/Mtools) (routines to adapt images for movies).
+Additional packages built on top of pNbody are available, such as [glups](https://gitlab.com/revaz/glups) (Python/OpenGL GUI designed to display Nbody models), [Gtools](https://gitlab.com/revaz/Gtools) (a suite of tools and scripts designed to reduce n-body systems representing galaxies) and [Mtools](https://gitlab.com/revaz/Mtools) (routines to adapt images for movies).

 [gitlab repository](https://gitlab.com/revaz/pNbody) [documentation](https://obswww.unige.ch/~revaz/pNbody/)